Energy grants - the ultimate guide

 Cold Weather Payments

-Cold Weather Payments are one-off government grants that provide help with heating for those on benefits with payments to cover energy costs caused by a cold snap.
+Cold Weather Payments are one-off government grants that provide help with heating for those on benefits to cover energy costs caused by a cold snap.
 If you’re eligible, you’ll get the payment each time the temperature drops to below freezing for seven consecutive days.

-What are Cold Weather Payments?
+Who is eligible for Cold Weather Payments?

-You’ll usually be eligible if you get Pension Credit, but may also be eligible if you receive Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance or Universal Credit and meet various other criteria, such as having a child under five who lives with your or a disabled premium.
+You’ll usually be eligible if you get Pension Credit, but may also be eligible if you receive Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance or Universal Credit and meet various other criteria, such as having a child under five who lives with you or a disabled premium.
 Check the government’s website for full details of the Cold Weather Payment eligibility criteria.

 You’ll get £25 for each seven-day period of very cold weather between 1 November and 31 March - and it won’t affect any other benefit you receive.
 There’s no need to do anything at all.
 If you’re eligible, you’ll receive it automatically into the same bank account as your benefit payments.
 You’ll get a payment within 14 working days of every cold weather period.